-Sonja has been the Office Manager for 8 years.
+Sonja has been with ECCV since 2012 and began her role as the Office Manager in 2013.
 As a result she has an extensive corporate knowledge that’s second to none.
 Sonja started working for ECCV in 2012 as the conference coordinator.
 She is a skilled multi-tasker with attention to detail and builds inclusive working environments.

 Prior to roles within ECCV, Sonja had worked within childhood trauma.

 She has a passion for volunteering across many areas and is a foster carer for rescue dogs.

 Communications & Media Officer, Leenie Fabri, email@example.com

 A proud Maltese Australian who was raised in the outer northern suburbs of Melbourne.

 Leenie has extensive experience at all levels of governance and management which enables her to effectively communicate with all stakeholders.